 We may look at two interesting Jewish reactions to Wagner and his Nazi admirers.
 Russian-born composer Lazare Saminsky responded to Wagner with his own bit of racial snobbery.
 Wagner wrote that Jews had polluted the pure music of Europe.
 Saminsky countered that it was just the opposite: Europe had polluted the pure music of the ancient Hebrews: "We have come to realize that the Jewish people did not judaize the 'Aryan-pure' music of the West.
 Just the opposite, Jewish music has been itself 'aryanized' or 'contaminated,' partly Europeanized, partly orientalized in the Exile."
 Saminsky argued for the creation of new music based on the traditional melodies of cantillation, chanting the Hebrew Bible, which he considered to be the best-preserved music from Ancient Israel.
-12 with the West."
-Perhaps Schoenberg's music does breathe the air of a different continent.13

 And the great composer Arnold Schoenberg responded to the Nazis with his own form of racial pride.
-In 1933, after being told by German music critics that he wasn't a real German, he wrote, "We [Jews] are Asians, and nothing of real substance connects us
+In 1933, after being told by German music critics that he was not a real German, he wrote, "We [Jews] are Asians, and nothing of real substance connects us with the West."
+Perhaps Schoenberg's music does breathe the air of a different continent.12